 – Khwaja Arif ar-Riwakri, to whom he passed the secret of the Golden Chain.

-Khwaja Abdul Khaliq al-Gijdivoni died in 1179 CE and is buried in Gijdivon, which is located 35kms to the north of Bukhara in Uzbekistan.
+Khwaja Abdul Khaliq al-Gijduvoniy died in 1179 CE and is buried in Gijduvon, which is located 35kms to the north of Bukhara in Uzbekistan.